Skip to main content

 Prepackaged 524(g) Trust Proposal

 Red River Talc filed a prepackaged plan that sought to use Section 524(g) of the Bankruptcy Code to channel personal injury claims into a trust.
 Section 524(g) is an asbestos-specific mechanism that allows a debtor to obtain a channeling injunction if it establishes a trust funded to resolve present and future claims and if a court-appointed future claimants' representative supports the approach.
-In this case, court filings described a trust that would process and pay ovarian and other gynecological cancer claims tied to talc products, while leaving other categories of claims outside the trust and unimpaired.
+In this case, the Kim declaration described a trust that would process and pay ovarian and other gynecological cancer claims tied to talc products, while leaving other categories of claims outside the trust and unimpaired.

 Protected parties and channeling scope.
 The plan sought to channel claims not just against the debtor, but also against affiliated parties described as protected parties.
 The court's dismissal decision later focused on whether the plan's release and channeling structure exceeded what Fifth Circuit precedent allows.
-That ruling meant the core relief the plan sought could not be granted as proposed, even if funding and voting thresholds had been satisfied.

 Prepackaged path rather than postpetition bargaining.
 Red River positioned the case as a prepackaged plan that had already been voted on by claimants.
 The debtor said it had solicited votes before the filing and that acceptance exceeded the 75% threshold required for a Section 524(g) channeling injunction.
 J&J's announcement echoed that point, stating that the proposal had received sufficient support and that the plan terms represented a significant funding increase.
 The court, however, later focused on the validity of the solicitation process itself, which became a primary reason for dismissal.